tanchunsiong/30-days-of-azure/README.md

     adopting and modifying patterns and practices
-    new services released on Azure on a regular basis Indirection of “Any problem in computer science can be solved with one additional layer of indirection.”
+    new services released on Azure on a regular basis “Any problem in computer science can be solved with one additional layer of indirection.”
     “Never send a human to do a computer’s work” – donovan brown

 The final infrastructure which this wordpress site resides on, should (hopefully) stand up against service failures and unexpected maintenance and possibly disasters in specific regions.
 To make it more challenging and I’ll be getting my colleague Sannya Dang to work on the same challenges, hoping that there will be slightly different outcome